Iqram Rifqi

-Iqram Rifqi bin Mohammad Yazid (born 25 February 1996) is a Singaporean professional footballer who plays as a defender for Singapore Premier League club Balestier Khalsa and the Singapore national team.
+Iqram Rifqi bin Mohammad Yazid (born 25 February 1996) is a Singaporean professional footballer who plays as a full-back or winger for Singapore Football League club Starlight Soccerites and the Singapore national team.

 In May 2017, he was named Most Valuable Player of the tournament at Adidas’ Singapore edition of the worldwide futsal campaign Tango League.

 Club career

 Home United

 After graduating from the NFA squad, he moved to play for the Home United Prime League squad.
 He was promoted to the squad in 2018.

 He has held his own among his more illustrious teammates since making his senior debut in a Singapore Cup match against Warriors FC in July.
 He made ten appearances in the 2017 S.League.

+In the 2022 AFC Champions League group stage fixture of matchday 3 against China club, Shandong Taishan, he kept a clean sheet and was named Man of the Match.

+Balestier Khalsa

+Iqram joins Balestier Khalsa for the upcoming 2023 Singapore Premier League season.

+Starlight Soccerites

+After being release by Balestier Khalsa, Iqram signed for semi-professional club Starlight Soccerites in January 2024.

 International career

 Iqram was first called up to the national team in 2019, for the friendly against Qatar on 14 November 2019 and World Cup qualifiers against Yemen on 19 November.
 Iqram made his first professional start and debut on 14 November against Qatar.